 ~125 hours Geriatric Care or 125 hours Child

 Clinical Hours must be supervised by an approved preceptor at the level of > observation after orientation to clinical practicum as documented in Typhon.

 Typhon entries of clinical hours and clinical cases must be documented at least weekly.

 Grade for the Course is Pass or Fail.
 See course packet inside Canvas for more details.

 Written assignments are required.
-Clinical Seminar Participation Required.
+Clinical Seminar Participation is required.

-Students must pass clinical practicum to pass the course regardless of written assignment grades.
+Students must pass clinical practicum to pass the course regardless of written work grades.

 See course packet in CANVAS for details.